ZenithGenius/first_flutter_search_sample/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+##Don't forget :
+  - To run < flutter pub get > in the VSCode terminal where the root of the project is located, for the latest dependencies.
+  -   If using VSCode in case you encore troubles with web view  and others type : < flutter create . >